BackupTheBerlios/hjb-svn/trunk/docs/rst/create-connection.rst

 * uses the security credentials to create the connection if they are supplied in the request parameters.

+* assigns the connection's client Id *if* one is supplied *and* the provider has not already configured the connection with a clientId

 * returns the URI of the created connection.